SoftInstigate/restheart-website/learn/index.md

 ## Introduction

-RESTHeart is the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API server for MongoDB.
-It embeds the [Undertow](http://undertow.io) high performance, non-blocking HTTP server.
-It's written in Java and
+> RESTHeart connects to MongoDB and securely exposes a clean REST API to read and write data via HTTP requests.
+You don't need to write a single line of backend code for **Mobile Apps** and  **Angular**, **React**, **Vue** or other Single Page Application frameworks.

 RESTHeart is dual licensed under the open source [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) and the business friendly [RESTHeart Commercial License](/license).

+RESTHeart is written in Java and is build on top of the [Undertow](http://undertow.io) high performance, non-blocking HTTP server.

 We created RESTHeat because: